-The most expensive petrol on the market, this premium fuel is required by many luxury and high-performance vehicles, as well as many cars with a turbo or supercharger.
+Premium 98 octane unleaded petrol is the most expensive petrol on the market This premium fuel is required by many luxury and high-performance vehicles, as well as many cars with a turbo or supercharger.
 If your fuel cap says ‘98 Octane Unleaded Only’ then – you guessed it – this is the one you must use.

-This is a new standard of fuel coming into the market.
+E85 biofuel is a new standard of fuel coming into the market.
 More environmentally friendly (made from corn in most countries), it produces fewer emissions.
-Many newer cars are being released with E85 as manufacturers move towards more environmentally friendly fuel options.
+Many newer fuel efficient cars are being released with E85 as manufacturers move towards more environmentally friendly fuel options.
 But don’t let the term ‘environmentally friendly’ put you off if you like performance.
 Group A Touring cars use E85 and it contains a 106 octane rating (better than the highest premium 98 fuel).

 Beware the ‘cheaper’ price tag, though.
 Approximately 20% cheaper at the servo, E85 vehicles use a lot more fuel, so you’ll be filling up more often and your overall spending will be about the same as everyone else.

 So, Which Fuel Is Best for My Car?